 So, to Recap…

-Any company that markets to distributors may find great value in offering training and educational courses.
+Any company that markets to their end users through third parties may find great value in training distributors and offering them educational courses.
 Digital resources are becoming more and more valuable to B2B industries, because the data they produce will help you to track just how much you’re getting out of each investment.

 Want to find out more about Tyson?
 You can follow him on Twitter @tysonferraro!